0xOptimizer/japan_tourist_info/README.md

 - Styling based on the modern "Glassmorphism" trend, utilizing a basic color palette derived from color theory

 ## Tech Stack
-The design and architecture of this application have been carefully thought out to ensure a clean, scalable structure, which is evident in the choice of the tech stack.
+The design and architecture of this application have been carefully thought out to ensure a clean, scalable structure, for use in future continuation of the project.

 ### Backend
 Laravel 8 serves as the backbone of this application, with a design philosophy that heavily leans towards compartmentalization.
 The logic for different API handlers has been encapsulated into distinct services, promoting scalability and ease of modification.